Jesmond Dene

 Jesmond Dene contains a free-entry petting zoo known as "Pets' Corner", which has been a popular family attraction since the 1960s.

 Jesmond Dene is home to Newcastle's oldest religious building, St Mary's Chapel.
 The chapel, now in ruins, was once a site of much significance, attracting a great number of pilgrims.

 The park is supported by a group called 'Friends of Jesmond Dene' which provides funds for small projects to improve the park.
 There is also a group of Volunteer Rangers which carries out physical work tidying the paths, picking up litter, cutting back shrubs and other maintenance tasks.

 The dawn chorus of Jesmond Dene has been professionally recorded and has been used in various workplace and hospital rehabilitation facilities.

 In 2011, the field area and pets corner were redeveloped.
 The redevelopment included a new road and a bridge over the Ouseburn river.

 In 2012, during excessively wet weather, a landslide occurred on the east side of the Dene, near the Old Mill.
 The landslide covered several footpaths running along the hillside.

 In July 2014, the Old Mill in the Dene was vandalised with graffiti tags, which have since been removed.

+The Fisherman's Lodge Restaurant in the Dene was badly damaged by fire on the night of 9 October 2016.

 On 1 April 2019, control and upkeep of Jesmond Dene, along with other Newcastle parks, was passed from Newcastle City Council to a newly created charitable trust, Urban Green Newcastle.
+On 1 March 2025, control and upkeep of Jesmond Dene, along with the rest of the parks of Newcastle, was returned to Newcastle City Council.